World Cup 2022: Who are the favourites to win the Qatar World Cup 2022 - including England, France and Saudi Arabia

-Latest World Cup 2022 Odds: Who is the favourite to win World Cup 2022, odds on England, Brazil, France
+World Cup 2022 Odds: Who is the favourite to win World Cup, latest odds on England, Brazil, France

 Who are the current favourites to win the Qatar World Cup 2022?

-It hasn’t come without huge controversy but excitement for the winter World Cup is finally here after the tournament got underway last Sunday.
+The winter World Cup is finally here after the controversial tournament got underway last weekend.

-Ecuador’s 2-0 win over the host nation kicked us off at the weekend and was followed by a thumping 6-2 win for Gareth Southgate’s England as the feast of football began in Asia.
+We’ve seen huge shocks from Saudi Arabia and Japan who both saw off Argentina and Germany respectively, while host nation England started like a train with a 6-2 win over Iran before stuttering against the USA on Friday.

 However, the debate that will rage throughout the tournament is – who will be the nation lifting the trophy aloft come December 18?